Tension T3 2

 The single inverted figure is the most subversive and conceptually rich element of Tension T3 2.
 It shifts the work from a simple celebration of upward striving into a more nuanced meditation on balance, resistance, and the duality of forces that keep the system alive.

-Other ways to convey that ?beyond gravity? message
+Other ways to convey that “beyond gravity” message {#other-ways-to-convey-that-“beyond-gravity”-message}

 1. Multiple Orientations of Figures